nonplayer/hammercrawl/hc_complete_rules.md

   - **Good:** Body, Death = add your level to your roll.
   - **Okay:** Area = add 1/2 your level (round down) to the roll.
   - **Bad:** Mind, Fate = add 1/3 your level (round down) to the roll.
+* **Gear Restrictions:** Can use all weapons and shields.
+Armour must be custom made.

+**Large and in the Way:** Half-ogres stand around 7 feet tall or more, and are built like icehouses.
+All armour must be custom made for them at increased costs and time, and only Halfling-sized creatures or smaller can move through their occupied space if minis and a battlemat are in use.

+**Murderous Rage:** Berserker blood is instilled with traces of the same dark rage that drives their ogrish ancestors to war against the kingdoms of humans.
+When a Berserker takes damage, they must make a Mind save (target: 12) or go into an uncontrollable violent fury.
+During this rage, they have advantage on all damage dice rolled, and disadvantage on all saves except Body and Death.
+On their turn, they must take action according to the following priority chain - higher-listed actions are mandatory if possible:

+* Melee Attack the strongest-looking enemy within immediate striking range.
+* Move to the strongest-looking enemy within charging range and Melee Attack them.
+* Thrown (Missile) attach the strongest-looking enemy within Thrown Range.
+* Melee Attack the nearest living creature (friend or foe) within immediate striking range.
+* Mind Save (target: 18) to break rage or Collapse to the ground unconscious (remain unconscious for 3d6 minutes)

+A Berserker can choose to voluntarily fail either save and willingly let the rage overtake them and/or knock them unconscious afterward.
+They can also trigger it on their own by causing themselves 1 point of damage with a weapon.

+**Savage Warrior:** Berserkers have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
+When attacking, a Berserker declares their target(s) and then rolls all of their attack dice, but only one damage die.
+Each attack that hits applies the same amount of damage.

+**Tooth and Nail:** Half-ogres' teeth and fingernails are deadly weapons in their own right.
+When fighting without a suitable weapon, a Berserker still does 1d6 damage.

+**Two-Hander:** When using a two-handed weapon, Berserkers roll d12 damage dice with their attacks (instead of d10), applying the result to all attacks that hit.

 #### Human Cleric